 The IRS has been going over with a fine-tooth comb employer providing free or reduced-price meals to employees on the business premises.
 If you are here, that means you are looking to read about The IRS on Employer-Provided Meals, so let’s get started!

 Employer-provided meals are tax-free to employees under §119, Meals or lodging furnished for the convenience of the employer if provided for the employer’s convenience; otherwise, their value is included in the employee’s gross income.
 For the employer, 50% of the cost of the meals is deductible through Dec.
 31, 2025.

-When are employer-provided meals acceptable for the employer’s accommadation?
+When are employer-provided meals acceptable for the employer’s accommodation?

 According to the IRS, “are necessary for the employee to properly discharge the duties of a particular job position.”
 Meals are still tax-free, employees decline them:

-ex., employees bring their own meal from home or the provided meals don’t meet their dietary requirements.
+ex., employees bring their own meals from home or the provided meals don’t meet their dietary requirements.

 If your company provides such meals, be ready to show one or more concrete reasons why the meals are for your company’s benefit, or you will be required to provide the cost of the meals in employee compensation.

 In recent audits, employers provided the IRS a number of reasons why meals are for provided for the employer, including:

 - Innovation and collaboration are a key aspect of a company’s business model and culture, and the meals the employer provides facilitate employee innovation, collaboration and productivity.